cudail/snolf-rb2/README.md

 Not all levels may be completable.

+## Installation

+Download and install Sonic Robo Blast 2: https://www.srb2.org/

 See the Sonic Robo Blast 2 wiki for how to load a WAD file: https://wiki.srb2.org/wiki/WAD_file#Loading_WAD_files

+Sonic Robo Blast 2 does not allow saving with addons loaded by default.
+In order to enable saving use V_customsave-v1.soc: https://mb.srb2.org/showthread.php?t=45730

 ## Credits